learn-co-students/technical-coach-debugging-learn-experts-testing-batch/README.md

 From reading the error message, can you tell what the correct expected behavior is and what the error is?
 If so, great.

-If you’re not clear on the error AND the solution to the error from the limited snippet, ask the student to push their code with `learn save` and you can click on the fork icon in Expert Chat to go their repo
+If you’re not clear on the error AND the solution to the error from the limited snippet, ask the student to push their code with `learn save` and you can click on the fork icon in Expert Chat to go their repo.

 ![Student Repo Link](https://s3.amazonaws.com/learn-experts/student-repo-link.png)